johakim-azix/e-commerce_product_page/README.md

 ### Continued development

-I'll surely keep learning about better structuring my code and project, and some notions i've learned till now.
+I will surely continue to learn how to better structure my code and my project, and some notions that I have learned so far.
+I'm currently attending openclassrooms courses like Simplify CSS with Sass and Build a Web Application with Vue.js; my next challenge, I will try them.

 ## Author
 I am Marlonne and you can find me on these media :